Marisa Nuñez, Marisa Hair, Long Island City, NY

 Kahindo moved from The Congo with a suitcase full of traditional African fashion.
 She was proud to wear the clothes that represented her culture, but others did not have the same enthusiasm.
 “I was only seventeen, and people would stare at me.
 They thought I was wearing a costume.”
 Although Kahindo ended up studying business, she found her passion in fashion when she saw it as an educational opportunity.
 “I named each design after different themes, countries, ethnic groups, and locations in Africa – so people could understand how diverse and beautiful the continent really is.”

-OVERCOMING THE ROADBLOACK WITH CREDIT
+OVERCOMING THE ROADBLOCK WITH CREDIT

 However, going back to school for fashion was expensive, and deferred student loans caused a negative impact on Kahindo’s credit score, blocking her from getting a traditional loan.
 “When the pandemic came around, I saw the disparities firsthand for Black owned businesses.
 Opportunities were not trickling down, I did not have access to capital, and small brands like mine were unrecognizable because we did not have the marketing.”